Corhero/app-starter/README.md

   * I'm thinking of keeping things as component driven as possible.
 So basically I would want each page/view of the app to load only the styles and JS that it needs.
   * Alternatively, I might just load everything upfront.
 We'll have to see what works out in the end and what makes more sense from a maintainability aspect as well as from a performance aspect.
 * Putting this decision on hold.

+##### 18. jQuery and package.json
+* I don't necessarily need jQuery, but seeing as it's a dependency for Backbone I thought it's a good starting point to add it.
+* To get the ball rolling I will need a 'package.json' file.
+  * Command line, `cd` to root of project and hit `npm init`.
+I simply followed the prompts and kept most things as the default.
+* Now that we have a 'package.json' file we can install npm packages and save them to this file.
+This will make it easy for other people to clone this repo and be able to also install these packages that are needed for the project.
+* Let's install jQuery, `npm i jquery --save`.
+Install was successful.
+* Before I continue I will tell git to ignore the 'node_modules' folder.
+This is the folder that npm created when it installed jQuery.
+I know the 'node_modules' folder will get massive.
+Hence I don't want it in the repo.
+* Now I can go into 'index.html' and include jQuery, the path is a bit awkward - but it'll have to do for now `<script src="../node_modules/jquery/dist/jquery.min.js"></script>`.
+* I've added an animation to the H1 to test jQuery and it works perfectly.
+Only annoying thing?
+I have to run `minify app.js` every single time I make a change to my JavaScript.
+This needs to be automated...
+* Another thing that's starting to happen is that I now have two JS files included in my markup.
+Ideally I only want a single script tag in the markup.